yaskovdev/blog/source/_drafts/2024-01-01-model-your-stateful-service-as-a-persistent-finite-state-machine.md

 What problems does nFlow (or other implementations of the persistent FSM) solve?

 1. Handling retries from upstream services (should be idempotent).
+2. Restoring the state of my system after a failure (an exception, a restart or a crash).
+By the way, another way is a persistent event log.
+It has its own trade-offs (TODO: what trade-offs?)
-2. TODO: check the work item you created earlier.
+3. TODO: check the work item you created earlier.

 The repository with the demo: https://github.com/yaskovdev/distributed-transaction-sandbox.